-Choosing the Best Ingredients for Your Curly Hair
+Choosing the Best Product Ingredients for Your Curly Hair

-From tight spirals to loose waves, natural curls are trending.
+From tight spirals to loose waves, natural curls are always in style.
 The first thing curl experts will tell you is that every curl is different, but there are certain botanicals and natural ingredients that every curl loves.
-Read below to learn how to cure your curly hair of dryness and frizz with these all-star ingredients, and find out which hair serums, curl enhancers, and deep conditioners are the right curly hair products for you.
+Learn how to cure your curly hair of dryness and frizz with these all-star ingredients, and find out which hair serums, curl enhancers, and deep conditioners are the right curly hair products for you.

-A rich natural emollient, using shea butter for hair seals moisture in.
-A high-level of vitamin E makes shea butter anti-inflammatory as well, which helps with itchy scalp and overall dryness.
-In the WAVE curl cream, shea butter is formulated to be water-soluble.
-That makes the curl cream an ultra-rich, anti-frizz curl enhancer that doesn’t weigh hair down.
+A rich natural emollient, shea butter seals moisture into hair.
+Comprised of a high-level of Vitamin E, it has anti-inflammatory properties which help with an itchy scalp and dryness in hair.
+In our Cubica® WAVE curl cream, shea butter was formulated to be a water-soluble ingredient, resulting in an ultra-rich, anti-frizz curl enhancer that doesn’t weigh down your hair.

 Organic Argan Oil for Curly Hair

 The spiraled structure of curly hair means that less light refracts from it, meaning less shine.
 Lightweight and penetrating, argan oil seals moisture into hair, reduces flyaways, and calms down frizz—the perfect recipe for glossy curls.
 Because it is easily absorbed and non-greasy, argan oil is the ideal ingredient for nourishing styling sprays, bouncy curl creams, repairing leave-in conditioners, and glossy hair serums.

 Find organic argan oil in these SEVEN products:

 Glycerin for Curly Hair